 Miller Farms Nursery, 1828 Central Avenue, McKinleyville, 839-1571

 Mad River Gardens, 3384 Janes Road, Arcata, 822-7049

-An excellent source of native plants is the California Native Society (CNPS), which has two plant sales per year, one during the Wildflower Show in early May.
-You may also buy plants at other times through Chris Beresford at email@example.com, or call 826-0259.
+An excellent source of native plants is the California Native Society (CNPS), which has two plant sales per year, in September and during the Wildflower Show in early May.
+You may purchase plants at other times through Chris Beresford at email@example.com, or call 826-0259.
 The CNPS website is www.northcoastcnps.org.